Wallisville, Texas

-Wallisville is an unincorporated town in northern Chambers County, Texas, United States, just east of the Trinity River along Interstate 10 and north of Lake Anahuac.
+Wallisville is an unincorporated town in northern Chambers County, Texas, United States.
+According to the Handbook of Texas, the community had a population of 460 in 2000.
+It is located within the Greater Houston metropolitan area.

 History

 A military settlement, known as "El Orcoquisac", consisting of the Spanish fort, Presidio San Augustín de Ahumada and its complementing partner, Mission Nuestra Señora de la Luz, was established in 1756, on the east bank of the Trinity River near present-day Wallisville, upon the former site of an early French trading post.

-This town was the county seat for Chambers County from 1858 to 1908 when the county seat was moved to Anahuac.
-The town was named after Elisha Henry Roberts Wallis, one of the original settlers of the site.
-The Wallis’ home would be used to house the captured Mexican dictator Antonio López de Santa Anna in 1836 as he was being transported as a prisoner to Washington, D.C.
-In 1857, a post office would be established there and within the following year, Wallisville was chosen over Anahuac for the new county seat.
-The town served as a steamboat landing for the Trinity River servicing the lumber and shipbuilding trades, the two businesses that would fuel the local economy.
-The region suffered widespread damage during the 1875 hurricane and was almost completely destroyed in the 1915 hurricane.
-In 1906, businessmen in Anahuac pushed to have an election to move the county seat there.
-The Chambers County voters approved this the following year, and in 1908 the county records were moved to Anahuac.

-After Hurricane Ike the United States Postal Service temporarily relocated Wallisville post office box services to Mont Belvieu, Texas.
+After Hurricane Ike, the United States Postal Service temporarily relocated Wallisville post office box services to Mont Belvieu, Texas.

+Although it is unincorporated, Wallisville has a post office, with the ZIP code of 77597.

+Geography

+Wallisville is located on Interstate 10 on the east side of the Trinity River, 42 mi west of Beaumont, 20 mi east of Baytown, and 11 mi northwest of Anahuac in northern Chambers County.
+Lake Charlotte is located three miles outside of the community.